issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README 1.md

 This project is organized into two distinct phases to balance development speed, cost control, and production readiness:

 > **Why split into two phases?**
 > Phase 1 focuses on validating architecture and core logic in a low-cost, open-source environment (MinIO, Prefect, PySpark) so we can iterate quickly without incurring excessive cloud fees.
-Once the design is proven, Phase 2 migrates the pipeline to AWS for production‐grade needs—real-time (1-minute) ingestion, serverless scaling, SLA compliance, and seamless integration with BI/ML services.
+Once the design is proven, Phase 2 migrates the pipeline to AWS for production‐grade needs—supporting serverless scaling, SLA compliance, and seamless integration with BI/ML services.

+---
+### Business Considerations for Phase 2 AWS Deployment

+The choice of AWS services and ingestion interval should be aligned with enterprise-specific factors such as:

+- **Budget Constraints:**
+  Serverless architectures (Lambda, Glue, Athena) provide pay-per-use pricing, ideal for organizations seeking cost control and elasticity without upfront infrastructure investment.

+- **Data Freshness Requirements:**
+  For firms requiring near real-time analytics (e.g., minute-level), shorter invocation intervals can be used, balancing frequency and cost.
+For less time-sensitive analytics, longer intervals (e.g., 5 minutes) reduce cost and operational complexity.

+- **Operational Complexity and Reliability:**
+  Glue’s batch-oriented ETL simplifies data processing pipelines, favoring stability and maintainability over ultra-low latency streaming.

+- **Scalability Needs:**
+  Managed services scale transparently with demand, benefiting businesses with variable or growing data volumes.

+  This flexible design approach demonstrates a practical understanding of how to deploy data pipelines that fit diverse business priorities—from startups controlling cloud spend to enterprises demanding real-time SLA compliance.
 ---

 ### Phase 1: Prototype & Validation (5-Minute Interval Pipeline)
 - **Goal**: Quickly build a proof-of-concept (POC) using open-source tools to validate overall design, test ingestion/transformation logic, and control costs.
 - **Key Activities**: